Discover folk - the CRM for people-powered businesses

 Cons

-- Steep learning curve: The extensive customization options can be overwhelming for new users, requiring a significant time investment to master the platform.
+- Steep learning curve: The extensive customization options can be overwhelming for new users, particularly challenging for sales teams without technical expertise.

-- User interface: Some users find the interface to be outdated or cluttered compared to other modern CRM platforms, which can affect usability.
+- User interface: Some users find the interface to be outdated or cluttered compared to other modern CRM platforms, which can affect usability for sales teams.

-- Performance issues: Occasional reports of slow performance, especially with large datasets or complex operations, can hinder productivity.
+- Performance issues: Occasional reports of slow performance, especially with large datasets, can hinder productivity for growing organizations.

-- Limited third-party integrations: While Zoho integrates well with its own suite of products, integration with third-party applications can be limited or require additional effort.
+- Limited third-party integrations: While Zoho integrates well with its own suite, integration with third-party applications preferred by sales teams can be limited.

 Price and plans